commanded/commanded/README.md

 Yes, Commanded is being used in production.

 - Case Study: [Building a CQRS/ES web application in Elixir using Phoenix](https://10consulting.com/2017/01/04/building-a-cqrs-web-application-in-elixir-using-phoenix/)

+## Limitations

+Commanded is currently limited to running on a single node.
+There is an issue raised to add support for running on a cluster of nodes ([#39](https://github.com/slashdotdash/commanded/issues/39)).

 ## Event store provider